havocsec/blogz/content/chitchat/chat1/index.md

 ---
-title: "The 'Elite' Hacker Wannabes: A Chitchat on Social Media Pressure"
+title: "The 'Elite' Hacker Wannabes:Social Media Pressure"
 subtitle: "A humorous take on the social media pressure faced by aspiring hackers"
 summary: "A humorous take on the social media pressure faced by aspiring hackers, exploring the phenomenon of self-proclaimed 'elite' hackers and the unrealistic expectations they set for beginners in the cybersecurity field."
 date: 2025-06-17